Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 Whenever you use your Unarmed Strike, choose one of the following options for its effect:

-&emsp; **Damage.** You make an :d20-attack: **Attack Roll** against the target.
+**Damage.** You make an :d20-attack: **Attack Roll** against the target.
 Your bonus to hit equals your Strength modifier + your Proficiency Bonus.
 On a hit, the target takes Bludgeoning damage equal to 1 + your Strength modifier.

-&emsp; **Grapple.** The target must succeed on a Strength or Dexterity :d20-save: **Saving Throw** (it chooses which), or it has the Grappled condition.
+**Grapple.** The target must succeed on a Strength or Dexterity :d20-save: **Saving Throw** (it chooses which), or it has the Grappled condition.
 The DC for the :d20-save: **Saving Throw** and any escape attempts equals `8 + your Strength modifier + your Proficiency Bonus`.
 This grapple is possible only if the target is no more than one size larger than you and if you have a hand free to grab it.

-&emsp; **Shove.** The target must succeed on a Strength or Dexterity :d20-save: **Saving Throw** (it chooses which), or you either push the target 5 feet away or cause it to have the Prone condition.
+**Shove.** The target must succeed on a Strength or Dexterity :d20-save: **Saving Throw** (it chooses which), or you either push the target 5 feet away or cause it to have the Prone condition.
 The DC for the :d20-save: **Saving Throw** equals ^^8 + your Strength modifier + your Proficiency Bonus^^.
 This shove is possible only if the target is no more than one size larger than you

 ### Cast a Spell